cloud-gov/cg-site/_docs/ops/tls-certs.md

 title: Provisioning TLS certificates
 ---

-We use one wildcard TLS certificate for each cloud.gov environment, plus an additional certificate for customer applications in production:
+We use one wildcard TLS certificate for each Cloud.gov environment, plus an additional certificate for customer applications in production:

 * Development: `*.dev.us-gov-west-1.aws-us-gov.cloud.gov`
 * Staging: `*.fr-stage.cloud.gov`